-The association between patient communication and medication adherence underscores importance of effective communication strategies healthcare settings [29].
-Studies consistently demonstrated that clear, empathetic communication between healthcare workers and patients correlates positively with medication adherence rates.
-Patients who perceive their healthcare providers communicative, as approachable, and supportive are more likely to adhere to prescribed medications and engage in self-care behaviors [30,31].
+The association between nurse-patient communication and medication adherence underscores the importance of effective communication strategies in healthcare settings [29].
+Studies have consistently demonstrated that clear, empathetic communication between nurses and patients correlates positively with medication adherence rates.
+Patients who perceive their healthcare providers as communicative, approachable, and supportive are more likely to adhere to prescribed medications and engage in self-care behaviors [30,31].

-However, it is essential to recognize that the relationship between patient communication and medication adherence is multifaceted and influenced by various factors, including patient characteristics, healthcare system dynamics, and environmental factors [28].
+However, it is essential to recognize that the relationship between nurse-patient communication and medication adherence is multifaceted and influenced by various factors, including patient characteristics, healthcare system dynamics, and environmental factors [28].
 Therefore, interpreting this association requires considering the complexity of healthcare interactions and the interconnectedness of communication processes with patient behaviors and outcomes [34,35].

-B. Implications for Practice
+B. Implications for Nursing Practice

 The findings of this review have significant implications for nursing practice.
-Healthcare workers play a central role in promoting medication adherence through communication strategies, patient education, and holistic care delivery [21].
-Incorporating skills training, motivational communication interviewing techniques, and health literacy interventions into nursing education and practice can enhance healthcare workers' ability to support patients in adhering to medication regimens and achieving optimal health outcomes [18,19].
+Nurses play a central role in promoting medication adherence through effective communication strategies, patient education, and holistic care delivery [21].
+Incorporating communication skills training, motivational interviewing techniques, and health literacy interventions into nursing education and practice can enhance nurses' ability to support patients in adhering to medication regimens and achieving optimal health outcomes [18,19].

-Additionally, fostering collaborative relationships between healthcare workers, patients, caregivers, and interdisciplinary healthcare teams is essential in addressing barriers to medication adherence and implementing tailored interventions [29,30].
-By embracing a patient-centered approach, promoting cultural competence, and leveraging technologyenabled communication tools, healthcare workers can empower patients to take an active role in managing their medications and overall health [35].
+Additionally, fostering collaborative relationships between nurses, patients, caregivers, and interdisciplinary healthcare teams is essential in addressing barriers to medication adherence and implementing tailored interventions [29,30].
+By embracing a patient-centered approach, promoting cultural competence, and leveraging technologyenabled communication tools, nurses can empower patients to take an active role in managing their medications and overall health [35].